 Your invoice should be complete in all aspects, including the contact details:

 3. Client’s Name and Contact Details

-It is also important to add the complete details of your client in the invoice.
-The details of the client should include:
+It is also important to add the complete details of your client to the invoice.
+The details of the client should include the following:

 - Client’s name